Wonshtrum/ParserLALR/README.md

 ### Bisqwit
 [Bisqwit](grammars/bisqwit) is a more complete and low level compiled language inspired by the [Bisqwit](https://www.youtube.com/c/Bisqwit) YT channel.

-It is by far the most complex and advanced part of this repository and extends way beyond parsing algorithm, into compiling process.
+It is by far the most complex and advanced part of this repository and extends way beyond parsing algorithm, into compiler territory.

 The current process is broken in several steps.

 #### Step 1
-A plain text file is transformed into an AST (with an LALR parser).
+A plain text file is converted into an AST (with an LALR parser).

 #### Step 2
 The AST is simplified and optimised.